xieyuheng/fidb-zero/docs/manual/04-access-token.md

   TODO This means whoever can editing this `granted-permissions.json`, can also change the permissions that is granted to him/her, which does not make sense.

+  TODO Maybe we need to give token one level of indirect, and let it point to permissions instead of storing permissions in it's value.